To join our division or pay your dues, please use the APA site.

 The Division publishes Focus, a newsletter designed to provide information about the activities of the Division and its members, job/position availability notices, and updates on current events of interest.
 It also serves as a networking vehicle for its members.

 The Division’s quarterly journal, Cultural Diversity and Ethnic Minority Psychology, offers researchers, clinicians, advocates, and scholars a medium to publish theoretical, conceptual, research, and case study articles that promote the development of knowledge and understanding, application of culturally relevant psychological principles, and scholarly analysis of psychological forces affecting racial/ethnic minorities.

-Both publications are benefits of membership.
+Receipt of both publications are benefits of membership.

 Members benefit by having a forum in which to present their ideas and research, receive current information on the work of others, and have the opportunity to interact with others about their work throughout the year.
 The Division has several forums, including a convention program at APA conventions, a listserv for those who like to keep in close communication with others in the Division with regard to the goals and mission of the Division, and sponsorship of various conferences throughout the year.
 The profession benefits by having open discussions of ideas and topics directly relevant to the application of psychological principles to ethnic minority issues and by advancing the knowledge base of the profession.